Disney Dreamlight Valley: Characters

-Additionally, multiple characters appear as unlockable companions (pets) and/or rideable mounts for the player, including Pua and Heihei from Moana, Figaro, originally from Pinocchio and Minnie Mouse's pet in later media, Max from The Little Mermaid, The Magic Carpet from Aladdin, The Footstool from Beauty and the Beast, Maleficent’s Raven from Sleeping Beauty, Dinah from Alice in Wonderland, Lucky from One Hundred and One Dalmatians, R2-D2 from Star Wars, Nana from Peter Pan, Khan from Mulan, Maximus from Tangled, Baby Pegasus and Pegasus from Hercules, and Sven from Frozen.
-These companions are typically unlocked as premium purchases.
+Additionally, multiple characters appear as unlockable companions (pets) for the player, including Pua and Heihei from Moana, Figaro, originally from Pinocchio and Minnie Mouse's pet in later media, Max from The Little Mermaid, Rajah and The Magic Carpet from Aladdin, The Footstool from Beauty and the Beast, Baby Pegasus from Hercules, Lucifer from Cinderella, Maleficent's Raven from Sleeping Beauty, Dinah from Alice in Wonderland, Lucky from One Hundred and One Dalmatians, R2-D2 and BB-8 from Star Wars, Nana from Peter Pan, Abigail the Goose and Amelia the Goose from The Aristocats, Zero from The Nightmare Before Christmas, Meeko and Percy from Pocahontas, the Fantasia Broomstick from Fantasia, Pluto from Mickey & Friends, and Mochi from Big Hero 6.
+These companions are typically unlocked as premium purchases, while some of them are unlocked during some quests.
+The "Wishblossom Ranch" expansion also includes characters as rideable mounts, including Khan from Mulan, Maximus from Tangled, Pegasus from Hercules, and Sven from Frozen.

 Development and release

 Disney Dreamlight Valley was developed by Gameloft Montreal as a life simulation adventure game.
 Manea Castet, Game Manager of Disney Dreamlight Valley at Gameloft Montreal explained, "Our development team is a big family of Disney and Pixar fans and have poured all of our passion into the development of Disney Dreamlight Valley, especially in the way we depict characters and their story arcs," and continued, "We can't wait for fans to join the Early Access this summer and help us bring this new ever-evolving Disney and Pixar-inspired world to our excited community."

 Announced in June 2022, the game was released in early access for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on September 6, 2022, while the macOS version released in early access on December 6, 2022, alongside the game's second content update.
 A physical release for the console versions featuring exclusive content and physical extras, titled the Cozy Edition, was released for Nintendo Switch in North America on October 27, 2023, and will be globally released for Switch, PlayStation platforms, and Xbox platforms on November 10, 2023.
 The PlayStation and Xbox Cozy Edition releases contain a disc, while the Switch's Cozy Edition is a code-in-a-box release (containing a printed code instead of a Switch Game Card in the box) due to platform limitations.

 The game was initially planned to be a free-to-play game after leaving early access.
 However, in a blog post published in October 2023, Gameloft announced that they had decided to reverse their free-to-play plans, leaving the game as a pay-for title upon full release on December 5, 2023.
 In the same post, Gameloft also announced that a new expansion titled A Rift in Time will be added on the same day as the full release, which will be included with a new Gold Edition digital release and will be a separate purchase for all other players.